Iacob Zadik: Early life

 The Zadiks were ethnic Armenians who had settled in the area during the Middle Ages, and whom the General described as "tied to the ancestral land [of Romania]."
 The son of Grigore and Eufrosina, Iacob was born on December 20 (Old Style: December 8) in Brătulești, Roman County, which was then administered as part of the United Principalities of Moldavia and Wallachia.
 His father, who lived between 1830 and 1902, was a Senator of Romania and leader of the Vaslui County council, as well as on officer of the Order of the Star of Romania and the Order of the Crown.
 An agriculturalist, in 1889 he received an honorable mention at the Paris World's Fair.
 Iacob himself shunned civilian life and chose a career in the military.
 In a 1967 interview with journalist V. Firoiu, he spoke of some his first memories, namely the recruitment and departure of young soldiers to fight in the Romanian War of Independence (1877–1878).
 He credited these events with instilling in him an "instinct for the army", adding: "everything I did from that moment on, I did with the army on my mind."

 Zadik initially studied in Iași at Trei Ierarhi school (1874–1878), followed by Institutele-Unite (1878–1886).
 After first persuading his parents, he was allowed to apply for the Military High School in that same city—according to his own testimony, he was only accepted because of his high grades, as the school was generally reserved for the children of Land Forces officers.
 During the first years of the Kingdom of Romania, Zadik was a School Sergent, leading its 4th Grade; Nicolae Petala was his colleague, a Corporal of the 3rd Grade.
-Zadik became an Artillery Sublieutenant in July 1888, before his graduation.
-He then trained as an officer (to 1891), by attending Bucharest's School of Officers.
+He became an Artillery Sublieutenant in July 1888, before his graduation.

+Zadik then trained as an officer (to 1891), by attending Bucharest's School of Officers.
 His focus was on artillery training, though he also took mandatory training in cavalry warfare; he specialized in training artillery regiments on location.
 He moved frequently, stationed with various regiments in Focșani, Brăila, Tulcea, Constanța, Bârlad, and Roman.
 During his youth in the military, he befriended two writers, Mihail Sadoveanu (whose novels became favorites of his) and Emil Gârleanu (who was also a fellow officer).
 A Lieutenant in 1891, he was involved in a sexual scandal after Cojocaru, a jealous husband and army private, assaulted him; public controversy ensued when a military tribunal sentenced Cojocaru to a six-years prison term.